electro-smith/libDaisy/doc/md/_a7_Getting-Started-Daisy-Bootloader.md

 # Getting Started - Daisy Bootloader

 In the context of embedded applications, a bootloader is a small program that runs on bootup and manages loading and even updating target applications.
-The update routine of the STM32H7's bootloader can be accessed on the Daisy by resetting the device with the BOOT button held down.
-Trouble is, the built-in bootloader can only reprogram the chip's internal flash (a meager 128kB).
+The update routine of the STM32H7's system bootloader can be accessed on the Daisy by resetting the device with the BOOT button held down.
+However, the built-in bootloader can only reprogram the chip's internal flash (128kB).
 With this setup, it's not so easy to store larger programs in non-volatile memory, and it's even harder to get them running.
 That's where the Daisy bootloader comes in.

 ## Advantages of the Daisy bootloader